-Throughout the coming months, view our progress via a live onsite camera feed and follow along on this page as we share more about the history of the Belltower, the completion project and the philanthropy supporting it, and the extraordinary memories our students, alumni, faculty and staff have made at this beloved site.
+Throughout the coming months, follow along on this page as we share more about the history of the Belltower, the completion and restoration project that includes installation of long-awaited bells, the philanthropy supporting it, and the extraordinary memories our students, alumni, faculty and staff have made at what will soon be the Memorial Belltower at Henry Square.

 A Vision Coming to Life

-The project team restoring and completing NC State's Memorial Belltower at Henry Square has created this conceptual, fly-through visualization of how the site will look when the work is done.
-Some small details may change, but the beauty and power of the Belltower will ring true through the next century – and beyond.Watch the video now
+- The project team restoring and completing the Belltower created this conceptual, fly-through visualization of how the site will look when the work is done and the tower is rededicated in spring 2021.
+Some small details may change, but the beauty and power of the Belltower will ring true for years to come.

 Moments in History